We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares rose 1.2% in early trading.
+The shares fell 2.3% in early trading.

 Our view

-Demand for the group’s products and services remains strong as the group booked around £25bn of orders over the year to 12 November.
-And because these are typically long-cycle orders, with revenues spread over several years, it gives BAE multi-year revenue visibility.
-That’s an enviable asset to have and helps underpin a prospective dividend yield of 2.5%.
+Demand for the group’s products and services remains strong, with the order book standing at a mammoth £75.4bn, just shy of record levels.
+Because these are typically long-cycle orders, with revenues spread over several years, it gives BAE multi-year revenue visibility.
+That’s an enviable asset to have and helps underpin a prospective dividend yield of 2.1%.
 Please remember no dividend is ever guaranteed.

 Environmental, social and governance (ESG) risk